The Pre- & Postnatal Coaching Certification is the world’s best pre- and postnatal certification for fitness and healthcare professionals.

 So yes, you can get it — and since it’s a self-paced course you can always purchase it on September 5th, and then wait to take it until you’ve completed another baseline cert, or you could wait until our registration opens again in 2018.

-Can I earn CEUs for any of the major fitness certifications by completing this course?
+Can I earn CEUs for any of the major fitness certifications by completing this certification?

-If your certifying body is not one of the ones to which we’ve applied for CEUs, you should be able to petition for them to accept the certification CEUs based on our acceptance by other organizations.
-We will be happy to help you in that process if you needed it.
+If your certifying body is not listed above, you can still likely petition them to accept the certification CEUs based on our acceptance by other organizations.
+We are happy to help you in that process.

 Do you offer scholarships?